 Nearby to Paia are a number of National, State and Local parks.
-Travelers can easily rent RVs and motorhomes near Diamond Head Crater Park, Round Top Forest Reserve, Honolulu Watershed Forest Reserve, Koko Head Park, Makapu‘u Point State Wayside, and Haleakala National Park.
+Travelers can easily rent RVs and motorhomes near Diamond Head Crater Park, Round Top Forest Reserve, Honolulu Watershed Forest Reserve, Koko Head Park, and Makapu‘u Point State Wayside.

 Recent Renter Reviews in Paia, HI

 Check out local hikes, campgrounds, dumpstations, and more!